equinor/ai-upskill/README.md

 - [`promptly`](https://github.com/equinor/promptly) for more on prompting and pitfalls in generative AI.
 - [`llm-engineering-101`](https://github.com/equinor/llm-engineering-101) for a short workshop aimed at getting developers up to speed.
 - [`ml-pitfalls`](https://github.com/equinor/ml-pitfalls) for more on pitfalls in discriminative machine learning, another series of events.
+- [`ai-values`](https://github.com/equinor/ai-values) for a small web app about human values and AI alignment.
+- [`label-ai`](https://github.com/equinor/label-ai) for a small web app exploring obvious and non-obvious ways of labeling generated content.

 ---